 - Don’t buy “stuff” this year, give the gift of water!

 - Make a donation to PWRDF’s Indigenous Water Partnership (through your church or directly to PWRDF)

 - Give that Gift Card to your loved one this Christmas to tell them how much you love them!

 Download our resources to use with your parish:

-Please make cheques payable to “PWRDF” and send them to:
+Please make your cheque payable to “PWRDF Mishamikoweesh Water Project” and send it to: